Why Seahawks fans should boo Russell Wilson on Monday night

 Wright played alongside Wilson for nine seasons.
 He won two NFC championships with him and a Super Bowl to boot.
 He understands the value Russell brought to the Emerald City — but he also understands the miffed fans’ perspectives.

 “I believe fans have this narrative in their head that Russell wanted to leave Seattle. … We know fans are loyal to the Seahawks brand, and if anyone crosses that, they get thoroughly upset,” said Wright, who anticipates boo birds Monday for Wilson.
-“I can see where fans are coming from 100 percent.
+“I can see where fans are coming from 100%.
 But also, as a former player I can see where Russell is coming from.”

 Well, how would you feel if you came back after all the goodwill you built up and got booed?